-A. Generally no. A public body is required to allow inspection (subject to any exemptions) of any public records in its possession.
+A. Generally, no. A public body is required to allow inspection (subject to applicable exemptions) of any public records in its possession.

-However, the Public Records Law does require public bodies to use computer software or programs to retrieve and make available data or information the public body stores in computer or electronic form, if the public body employs the computer software or programs to retrieve information for its own purposes.
-This requirement reaches data retrieval only; it does not mean, for example, that public bodies are required to cut and paste from word processing documents or similar documents in response to public records requests.
-Also, a public body cannot be required to generate new data or information that do not already exist in agency's records, even when it has the means to do so.
-See Letter of Advice dated June 1, 1987, to Jim Kenney (OP-6126) (see App E); Public Records Order, October 13, 2004, Johansen (see App F).
+However,the Public Records Law does require public bodies to use computer software or programs to retrieve and make available data or information the public body stores in computer or electronic form, if the public body employs the computer software or programs to retrieve information for its own purposes.
+This requirement reaches data retrieval only; it does not mean, for example, that public bodies are required to cut and paste from word processing documents or similar documents to create a new document in response to public records requests.
+Also, a public body cannot be required to generate data that do not already exist in agency’s records, even when it has the means to do so.
+See Letter of Advice dated June 1, 1987, to Jim Kenney (OP-6126); Public Records Order, October 13, 2004, Johansen.

 Q. Is a public body required to provide copies of records for which someone else owns the copyright?